rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Industrial processes/Methanol manufacture.md

 #### Methods for manufacturing
 1. **Biomass conversion**
-   Converting pig's manure to produce methaol.
+   Converting pig's manure to produce methanol.
 	- **Advantage**: Renewable feedstock is used.
 	- **Disadvantage**: Slow rate of reaction, product is impure and yield is low.